CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### EVPN Routes and MAC Addresses Population

-After EVPN control-plane converged, all TEP IP and MAC addresses should be populated by EVPN across the underaly fabric.
+After EVPN control-plane converged, all TEP IP and MAC addresses should be populated by EVPN across the underlay fabric.
 That way, all virtualized traffic from ESXi TEPs which is Geneve  encapsulated, sent as layer 2 over layer 3 underlay fabric but with additional VXLAN encapsulation (tunnel in a tunnel).

 {{< tabs "TGTT123 ">}}
 {{< tab "leaf01 ">}}